Information for International-Qualifying BC Athletes

 Junior International 2 minimum threshold of performance

-Junior Minimum Threshold of Performance (82%)
+Junior Minimum Threshold of Performance (76% of Senior Marker)

 Female